VSDSGS/comments_api/readme.md

 You can find a list of required and optional environment variables in the .env.

-# Local run
+# Docker run

-1. Setup the next list of required env variables in the config/defaults or .env file
+1. Setup the next list of required env variables in the .env file
-- JWT_SECRET.
+- DATABASE_URL.
+(Docker)
 2. run command
 ```bash
 $ docker-compose up